geojeff/busser/README.md

 This program does not well work yet...

+UPDATE 2012-01-26: Added use of prompt and color node.js modules.

-UPDATE 2012-01-24a: busboy, for handling the graphics side of things and other "helper" tasks, has been moved from a source file within busser to a separate repository, for a program, graphics-heavy, that will be made as a separately intallable npm module.
+UPDATE 2012-01-24b: busboy, for handling the graphics side of things and other "helper" tasks, has been moved from a source file within busser to a separate repository, for a program, graphics-heavy, that will be made as a separately intallable npm module.
 So, a developer will be able to install busser for general building and serving tasks, while electing to install busboy also, when theme-building and graphics needs arise.

+UPDATE 2012-01-24a: Had to rename project from waiter to busser/busboy, because of a name conflict in npm registry.

 UPDATE 2012-01-23: Jasko reported in irc a problem trying an older SC app against master, and it turns out to be the same thing plaguing busser.
 If